Mechanism of Action

 Safety & Precautions

 Vitamin B12 has a favorable safety profile.
-No tolerable upper intake level has been defined by European authorities due to the absence of documented toxicity, even at high doses.
+No tolerable upper intake level has been defined by European authorities: the reference opinion concludes that no clearly defined adverse effect allows one to be set.
 Absorption is self-limited by gastric intrinsic factor capacity.

-Supplementation is not recommended in cases of known hypersensitivity to cobalt or cobalamins.
+Supplementation is not recommended in cases of known hypersensitivity to cobalt or cobalamins, nor for people monitored for a myeloproliferative disorder.
+Acne-like eruptions have been described after vitamin B12 intake, by mouth as well as by injection.
+They remain rare and resolve within three to six weeks of stopping.
 Certain drug interactions deserve attention: metformin, proton pump inhibitors and H2 receptor antagonists can reduce B12 absorption.
 Individuals taking these medications benefit from regular monitoring of their status.

 Pregnant and breastfeeding women can consume vitamin B12 within recommended intakes.
 Medical advice is recommended before any high-dose supplementation.